podestplatz/FreeCAD-blog/podestplatz.github.io/posts/dev-logs/index.rst

 This is a daily updated log of the work I do on the `BCF-plugin`_ for FreeCAD

+**May 31st:** Today all work was done on the `feature_read_viewpoint`_-branch.
+Most important the function `reader.buildViewpoint()` is finished and with it the last step was completed to being able to read in a complete BCF file, given it is validated successful against the XML schemas.
+For more info see `commit 2922d71`_.
+To test the reader "module" I created two new topics in `src/bcf/test_data`.
+One is complete in the way that it defines at least one element for every node in all files specified by the corresponding XSD file.
+The third topic just has a complete header element in `markup.bcf`.
+For more info see `commit 7fa127a`_.
+Now ViewpointReference has a reference to the corresponding Viewpoint object.
+The inheritance approach thrown away because after reading in all ViewpointReferences from `markup.bcf` the Viewpoint objects would have been created, but with no relation to their super class.
+This meant that an object of the former could not have been used as an object of the latter without recreation of this object.
+That further would have complicated the code, and made it hard to understand and maintain.
+Therefore composition was chosen in favor of inheritance.
+For more info also see `commit 2922d71`_.

 **May 30th:** Added the folder `src/bcf/test_data`_ that is intended to contain test data for testing during development, but not primarily for unit tests now.